McSackeri/pollen-treasure-island/README.md

 ## Purpose

   The purpose of this project was simply a personal goal of mine to learn the [Racket](https://docs.racket-lang.org) language, and more specifically in this case, [Pollen](https://docs.racket-lang.org/pollen/index.html?q=pollen).
-I was strongly inspired by Matthew Butterick's online books, and wanted to practice Pollen markup to see how it works.
+I was strongly inspired by Matthew Butterick's advocacy of Lisp and Racket, and his online books.
+I wanted a challenge myself to practice Pollen markup to see if I could use it proficiently enough to make an attractive book.
 It was also an opportunity for me to learn HTML/CSS and practice some basic web design skills.
 In the process I also found opportunities to learn a number of helpful tools and skills needed to complete it, such as Github, Image Magick, Emacs, TrueType fonts, and even a bit of Python scripting.

-  I chose Treasure Island, partly because it was fun, but also because it had some unique challenges, such as the illustrations, and allowed me to experiment a bit with my own markup tags to structure the pages' visual elements.
+  I chose Treasure Island, partly because it was fun, but also because it had a good consistent structure, and some unique challenges, such as the illustrations that allowed me to experiment a bit with my own markup.

 ## Installing